Small for Gestational Age

 Definitions

-• Small for gestational age (SGA) – an infant with a birth weight <10th centile for its gestational age.
+• Small for gestational age (SGA) – a fetus with an estimated fetal weight (EFW) or abdominal circumference (AC) <10th centile.
+A liveborn infant with a birth weight <10th centile is also described as SGA.

 Aetiology and Pathophysiology

-Placenta Mediated Growth Restriction
+Placenta-Mediated Growth Restriction

-Non-Placenta Mediated Growth Restriction
+Non-Placenta-Mediated Growth Restriction

 Risk Factors